December 11, 2018

 Dear DeSoto Trail Community,

-Welcome to the 2018-19 School Year!
-We've gotten off to a smooth start.
-Our students will be working hard this year, but we also have a lot of fun events planned.
+Our students are working hard, and we have a lot of fun events planned throughout the year.
 This year, DTES turns 30 Years Old!
 Save the date of Thursday, May 30th, for our school-wide celebration.
 More information will be coming soon about the picnic-style lunch we are planning for our current and Alumni Trailblazers to celebrate this milestone.
 Our theme this year is "No Grit, No Pearl."
 Be sure to learn more about our Growth Mindset initiative, click the "Programs" tab on our website.

 Due to new legislation regarding school safety and discussion with our PTO and school community members, our Visitor Sign-in Procedures have changed.
 It has been our longstanding policy that ALL visitors must sign in through the Raptor system in our front office and get a name badge before coming onto campus during school hours.
 Our new policy will expand this requirement to before school hours as well.
 During morning drop-off, the black security gates will be closed and visitors will not be able to freely walk onto campus prior to the first bell.